Agriculture and biodiversity

 - the maintenance and enhancement of good ecological infrastructures, and the promotion of actions to conserve local or threatened livestock breeds or plant varieties.

-On 3 May 2011, the European Commission adopted a new strategy to halt the loss of biodiversity and ecosystem services in the EU by 2020.
+In 2011 the European Commission adopted the biodiversity strategy to halt the loss of biodiversity and ecosystem services in the EU by 2020.